 A healthy relationship is based on equality, mutual respect, shared responsibilities, and commitment.
 It involves open communication, trust, and healthy boundaries.
 These traits are not inherent in most relationships.
-They must be taught, practiced, and worked toward for the duration of the relationship.
+They must be learned, practiced, and worked toward for the duration of the relationship.

 Relationships are not perfect.
 Feeling angry, hurt, or upset at times is normal.
 But feeling scared, humiliated, pressured, or controlled is not the way a relationship should make you feel.
 Instead, you should feel loved, respected, and free to be yourself.